prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 ## Conclusions

-This post gave a rather detailed (and in my view, necessary) overview of the embedded DB landscape, specifically focusing on databases across the relational, graph and vector paradigms.
-Although each of these databases is built in a different language (C++ vs. Rust), the power of the underlying Arrow format effectively unifies these otherwise distinct paradigms, allowing for seamless data transfer and a LOT more flexibility in data modelling for complex use cases.
+This post gave a rather detailed (and in my view, necessary) overview of the embedded DB landscape, specifically focusing on solutions in the relational, graph and vector paradigms.
+Although each of these tools is built in a different language (C++ or Rust) and caters to a different data model, the power of the underlying Arrow format effectively unifies these otherwise distinct paradigms, allowing for seamless data transfer and a LOT more flexibility for the developer in data modelling in complex use cases.

 I believe that these major developments will make embedded databases much more popular among data scientists and ML practitioners in the coming years.
-As a developer who's interested in one and all data model paradigms, I can only speculate on the *commercial* angle of these solutions, and my primary interest is in using them, and documenting their performance at a technical capacity.
+As a developer who's interested in one and all modelling paradigms, I can only speculate on the commercial angle of these solutions, and my primary interest is in using them, and documenting their performance at a technical capacity.
 In the upcoming posts in this series, I'll go deeper into examples with code on each of these solutions.

 Onward and upward! 🚀